Looter (character): Fictional character biography

-Fester survived the explosion, but his mind was further addled by his experiences and he became a homeless alcoholic.
-He robbed Nathan Lubensky, but was beaten down by Spider-Man and forced to surrender to the police, who try to help Nathan.
-When circumstances forced Spider-Man to adopt new identities, the Looter was the first foe Spider-Man fought as the Hornet when he attempted to raid the Daily Bugle in order to steal the ransom that Norman Osborn was offering for Spider-Man.
-Here he was portrayed as talking constantly to the original meteor after attaching it to a gun, despite Hornet's certainty that the rock was just a rock after giving him his strength.
-He was seen at an auction in which the Venom symbiote was sold.
-He later attempted to steal yet another meteor, at a museum display, to grow further in power.
-Spider-Man defeated him once more in the museum bathroom, in front of a woman named Vanna Smith, who was obsessed with the wallcrawler.
+Fester survives the explosion, but his mind is addled by his experiences and ends up as a homeless alcoholic.
+He robs Nathan Lubensky, but was beaten down by Spider-Man and forced to surrender to the police, who try to help Nathan.
+When circumstances forced Spider-Man to adopt new identities, the Looter is the first foe Spider-Man battles as Hornet when he attempts to raid the Daily Bugle to steal the ransom that Norman Osborn was offering for Spider-Man.
+Looter is portrayed as constantly talking to his original meteor after attaching it to a gun.

-During the Dark Reign storyline, Spider-Man would capture Looter after a robbery and web him up against a building wall.
-Norton tells Spider-Man that Norman Osborn is running the show and his stay in a jail cell would not be long.
-The wall crawler gets in Norton's face and gives him a wedgie before he leaves.

-During the Origin of the Species storyline, Looter meets up with Screwball before he is attacked by Spider-Man (who is attacking and apprehending any villain that might be responsible for the abduction of Lily Hollister's baby).
-Looter pleads to Spider-Man that was not responsible.

-The Looter is briefly seen being defeated by Spider-Man and his new sidekick Alpha.

-Looter begins attending Supervillains Anonymous meetings that was held at a church and also attended by Boomerang, Doctor Bong, Grizzly, Hippo, Mirage, Porcupine, and others.
-At another Supervillains Anonymous meeting, Looter and Grizzly tell about their violent run-ins with Superior Spider-Man (Doctor Octopus' mind in Spider-Man's body).
+Looter begins attending Supervillains Anonymous meetings at a church alongside Boomerang, Doctor Bong, Grizzly, Hippo, Mirage, Porcupine, and others.
+At a Supervillains Anonymous meeting, Looter and Grizzly discuss their violent run-ins with Superior Spider-Man (Doctor Octopus' mind in Spider-Man's body).

-During the Spider-Verse storyline, Spider-Man and Silk run into Looter who has stolen a Spider-Tank and Spiderling outfits from Spider-Island, which was used as the base of the Superior Spider-Man (back when Doctor Octopus' mind was in Peter Parker's body).
-Spider-Man and Silk defeat Looter while his fleeing henchmen were defeated when Spider-UK, MC2 Spider-Girl, and Spider-Ham arrive.
+During the Spider-Verse storyline, Spider-Man and Silk run into Looter.
+He has stolen a Spider-Tank and Spiderling outfits from Spider-Island, the Superior Spider-Man's former base.
+Spider-Man and Silk defeat Looter while his fleeing henchmen are defeated by Spider-UK, MC2 Spider-Girl, and Spider-Ham.

-During the Hunted storyline, Looter was seen as a patron at the Pop-Up with No Name.